clarkcb/xsearch/README.md

 * [Squeak](http://en.wikipedia.org/wiki/Squeak) [3] - I have known some
   developers who worked in Smalltalk professionally, and they were huge fans of it.
-As the most influential OO language I'm pretty interested to see what it's like too.
+As the OO language that influenced the rest I'm pretty interested to see what it's like too.

 * [Swift](https://developer.apple.com/swift/) [2] - Another functional/OO hybrid,
   Apple's replacement for Objective C isn't quite ready for primetime from what